das-amlan/k-Nearest-Neighbors-using-R/README.md

-# k-Nearest-Neighbors-using-R
+# K-Nearest Neighbors (KNN) Algorithm in R
-The k-nearest neighbors (KNN) algorithm is a simple, supervised machine learning algorithm that can be used to solve both classification and regression problems.
+A simple, supervised machine learning algorithm for solving classification and regression problems, implemented in R.

+## Features
-It's very easy to implement.
-Only has two parameter - K and the distance measure.
-Also can work with any number of classes.
+* Easy to implement with only two parameters: K and the distance measure.
+* Can work with any number of classes.
+## Limitations

-But it is also known as a lazy learner.
-Because in the trining phase KNN algorithm just store the data and it does not perform any calculation.
-Also it does not work well with
+* Known as a "lazy learner" as it only stores the data in the training phase and does not perform any calculation.
-High dimension data.
+* May not work well with high-dimension data.
+## Data

-Here we use R to implement KNN.
-The data set is from the ISLR package.
-It is called Caravan.
-Caravan is a customer data.
-It has data of 6000 customers and 80 features/variables.
-We check based on the features if they purchased insurance or not from Caravan Insurance Company.
+The data used in this implementation is the "Caravan" dataset from the ISLR package.
+It contains customer data for 6000 customers and 80 features/variables.
+The target is to predict if the customer purchased insurance or not from Caravan Insurance Company based on the features.